ritvikmath/jekyll-now/_posts/2017-4-23-Gun_Violence_in_USA.md

 **So what does it all mean?** Should we take all this information and use it to promote gun controls or relax them?
 Really, whether you are a proponent or opponent of gun controls, we are all, as human beings and Americans, sick and tired of seeing gun murders occur week after week, month after month, year after year. **Ending gun violence is a cause we can all get behind.**

-While our long term goal should be to develop public policy that saves the most Americans from gun related deaths, our immedate goal needs to include a **deep and thoughtful analysis about who in our society suffers most from the gun epidemic?** Which groups are dispropotionately killed by guns and futhremore, for which groups are their murders often left unsolved?
+While our long term goal should be to develop public policy that saves the most Americans from gun related deaths, our immediate goal needs to include a **deep and thoughtful analysis about who in our society suffers most from the gun epidemic?** Which groups are disproportionately killed by guns and furthermore, for which groups are their murders often left unsolved?
 We saw in our analysis that gun murders for Blacks are solved at an often sickeningly lower rate than those of Whites.
 But why? **Why does this group often not get the luxury of a closed case?** We need a more careful analysis.
 Attributing it to racial bias in America is a start, but still is not enough as there might be other, related, factors at play we have yet to unearth.

 We also need to figure out **where we were as a nation and where we are going**.
 As we saw, racial bias in solving gun murders has been almost perfectly linearly increasing over time.
 As noted, some of this might be because our racial composition as a nation has diversified since 1980, and so mathematically more racial groups will lead to more inequality in the short run.
 Still, **we need to think hard about how to reverse this worrying trend in the long run**.

 Finally, as new science and new mathematical methods become available, we should absolutely employ them in the realm of **predictive policing**.
 The methods outlined here are informative but admittedly basic to what many police departments around the nation are already using.
-Still, as discussed in the ethics break, we must always be careful about **understading *exactly* what our model is doing, its own biases, and limitations**.
-Otherwise, we are only **transfering bias from humans to machines**, and given the high and often blind level of trust people place in statistics and mathematics, this might impede a brighter future.
+Still, as discussed in the ethics break, we must always be careful about **understanding *exactly* what our model is doing, its own biases, and limitations**.
+Otherwise, we are only **transferring bias from humans to machines**, and given the high and often blind level of trust people place in statistics and mathematics, this might impede a brighter future.

 <figure>
 <center>